couchbase/query/docs/n1ql-acid.md

 All writes by the query engine (DML statements) require strong ACID semantics.

+1. For a given statement, all reads must (appear to) happen before all writes.
+That is, all the inputs to a statement must be read without being modified by the statement.
+This can be satisfied using stable scans.

 1. All DML statements are transactional.
    * If a DML statement is not within an explicit transaction, it will behave like a single-statement transaction.